legendlife/Sensie-s-Origin/README.md

 # Sensie-s-Origin
-A simple discord bot based on python
+A simple discord bot based on python.

 # MADE BY Senpai Legend